-This research proposes to identify the health status and health-related behaviors of Latino adolescents in Los Angeles# The project will identify major health and behavioral differences between U#S#-born and foreign-born Latinos# The study will also examine the social and behavioral determinants of health-care-seeking behavior for diagnosis and treatment of latent tuberculosis infection and the likelihood that adolescents will complete the recommended treatment# the Mexican American PeoPLe: a Generation Later
+This research proposes to identify the health status and health-related behaviors of Latino adolescents in Los Angeles.
+The project will identify major health and behavioral differences between U.S.-born and foreign-born Latinos.
+The study will also examine the social and behavioral determinants of health-care-seeking behavior for diagnosis and treatment of latent tuberculosis infection and the likelihood that adolescents will complete the recommended treatment.